 You don’t need to have a massive call center operation in order to take full advantage of cloud call center software.
 Businesses that have sales, support, and billing departments will find many features that help develop proficient and flexible call agents and well-informed supervisors.

 If you’re thinking of moving your business’s call center platform to the cloud, then give this blog a read.
 From CRM platform integrations, to advanced call routing options, to capabilities for remote working, call center software in the cloud can be the cornerstone of your customer service efforts.

 Are You Looking for Call Center Software or Contact Center Software?

 Or rather, there should be a difference.
 Many educational blog posts on the topic use the two terms interchangeably, even though they are technically not the same thing.

 Call center software focuses solely on inbound and outbound calls to your support departments.
 This software assists agents in answering incoming calls and making outgoing calls, with call routing features that prioritize speed, agent efficiency, and customer self-service.

 Contact center software includes support for phone calls but also a variety of other digital communication options, including SMS, live chat on websites, email, and even social media.
 You’ll see it termed as “omnichannel” support, covering today’s multitude of voice and digital customer service channels.
 This software helps a business meet its customers where they live and work on the Internet, all while providing a unified and consistent experience for both customers and agents.
-Consider Hoot Contact for a suite of essential contact center software features, all hosted in Microsoft Azure.

 The two terms seem to be melding together thanks to our digitally connected world, with some platforms called “contact and call center software” and some blogs writing about call center services but providing details on contact center features within the post.
 Just do your due diligence and ask questions of the sales reps you’re in contact with to make sure you’re getting the platform that’s the right fit for your business needs.